jgmalcolm/jgmalcolm.github.io/_posts/2014-04-24-medical-dictionary.md

 ## Mac OSX

-1. Download the [free dictionary][dic].
-Save the file somewhere permanent, like where Office puts all its own dictionaries.
-For example, /User/
+1. Download the [free dictionary][dic] ([alternate][MedSpel]).
+Save the file
-   \<user\>/ Library/ Application Support/ Microsoft/ Office/ Preferences/ Office 2011/
+   somewhere permanent, like where Office puts all its own dictionaries.
+For example, /User/ \<user\>/ Library/ Application Support/ Microsoft/ Office/ Preferences/ Office 2011/

 2. Open up Word and any document (blank or existing).